Surface Bogoliubov-Dirac cones and helical Majorana hinge modes in superconducting Dirac semimetals: Topological properties of superconducting Dirac semimetals

 Now we turn to the $\eta\neq0$ case for which surface Fermi arcs and Dirac cones coexist in the normal state.
-According to Eq.~(\ref{surface}), we find that if the energy spectrum harbors gapless Majorana cones at $\eta=0$, these persist for nonzero $\eta$ as long as $|\eta|<\eta_{c}=\frac{2|\mu|}{R_{\rm PNS}^{2}}\sqrt{\frac{t_{z}}{t(R_{\rm BIS}^{2}-R_{\rm PNS}^{2})}}$.
-However, with the increase of $\eta$, the surface Majorana cones approach one another and annihilate pairwise when $|\eta|>\eta_{c}$, resulting in a fully-gapped surface energy spectrum \cite{supplemental}.
-Remarkably, after this annihilation of surface Majorana cones, we find that the superconductor becomes a second-order time-reversal invariant TSC with helical Majorana hinge modes.
+According to Eq.~(\ref{surface}), we find that if the energy spectrum harbors gapless Bogoliubov-Dirac cones at $\eta=0$, these persist for nonzero $\eta$ as long as $|\eta|<\eta_{c}=\frac{2|\mu|}{R_{\rm PNS}^{2}}\sqrt{\frac{t_{z}}{t(R_{\rm BIS}^{2}-R_{\rm PNS}^{2})}}$.
+However, with the increase in $\eta$, the surface Bogoliubov-Dirac cones approach one another and become gapped pairwise when $|\eta|>\eta_{c}$, resulting in a fully gapped surface energy spectrum (see Appendix~A).
+Remarkably, after gapping out the surface Bogoliubov-Dirac cones, we find that the superconductor becomes a second-order time-reversal invariant TSC with helical Majorana hinge modes.
 To have an intuitive understanding of this transition, here we take the special case with $\mu=0$ for an analytical illustration.
-For this special case, $\eta_{c}=0$, suggesting that arbitrarily weak $\eta$-terms will gap out the surface Majorana cones.
-To understand the emergence of helical Majorana modes, we divide the surface Hamiltonian in Eq.~(\ref{surface}) into two parts, $H_{s}=H_{1}+H_{2}$, and only keep terms up to second order in momentum:
+For this special case, $\eta_{c}=0$, suggesting that arbitrarily weak $\eta$ terms will gap out the surface Bogoliubov-Dirac cones.
+Focusing on the small momentum region, the surface Hamiltonian in Eq.~(\ref{surface}) can be simplified by neglecting the cubic-order momentum terms as